 Treating the disease is one aspect of cancer care.
 Our Men’s Shed aims to reduce social isolation, improve wellbeing and provide an environment where experiences can be shared.

 The Peter Mac Men’s Shed is the first shed in a Victorian hospital precinct offering our patients, carers and their families an opportunity to meet others undergoing, or caring for someone receiving medical treatment.

 The Men’s Shed movement has now become one of the most powerful tools in addressing men’s health and wellbeing.
-Our shed offers a safe and supportive environment for all patients, families and friends to connect with others undergoing similar experiences, contribute to their community and ultimately maintain more positive health and wellbeing during a time when they may be at high risk of feeling isolated.
+Our shed offers a safe and supportive environment to connect with others undergoing similar experiences, contribute to the community and ultimately maintain more positive health and wellbeing during a time when they may be at high risk of feeling isolated.